 - Korean War (1950 – 1953): 5.7M served; 33,739 died in battle

-Under the U.S. Flag Code, on Memorial Day the U.S. flag is flown at half-staff from sunrise until noon – and then raised to the top until sunset – to both mourn and honor those who made the ultimate sacrifice in service to our nation.
+DID YOU KNOW?
+Under the Federal Flag Code, on Memorial Day the U.S. flag is flown at half-staff from sunrise until noon and then raised to the top until sunset.

 by Jenna Lee,